nilesr/formgen/README.md

 ## Todo list

+- test special _finalize label
+- test scatterplots
-- If the last thing in your top-level section is a 'do section', it will show "next" instead of "finalize" on the last screen in the subsection but it will finalize anyways
+- If the last thing in your initial section (if you provide one) is a 'do section', it will show "next" instead of "finalize" on the last screen in the subsection but it will finalize anyways
 	- Temporary workaround is to set default_initial, but I'd like to not do that.
 	- There's no way to know if this is the last prompt the user is going to see without evaling all the do_sections that come after the current screen (e.g. soi and smg), potentially going back up the chain as well.
 May not be a real solution
 - Change "Cancel and delete row" to "Save incomplete" after moving past first screen